fpereiro/gotoB/tutorial.md

 ### Step 2-1: specifying a counter

 We are going to build a counter app with pure js (also called [vanilla js](http://vanilla-js.com/)).
+We won't use gotoв yet.
 The only restriction we have is that we're doing everything from js, instead of adding elements to the HTML file we created on step 1-2.

 Here's the specification for our counter: